HL7/davinci-crd/input/pagecontent/hooks.md

   </tr>
 </table>

 <sup>†</sup> DeviceRequest is not currently supported by the order-select and order-sign hooks.
 A [proposal](https://github.com/cds-hooks/docs/issues/396) has been submitted to add them.
-CRD Services **SHALL NOT** treat the presence of these resources in the `draftOrders` Bundle as an error and **SHOULD** support these resource types if relevant to their operations.
+CRD Servers **SHALL NOT** treat the presence of these resources in the `draftOrders` Bundle as an error and **SHOULD** support these resource types if relevant to their operations.

 <sup>‡</sup> While this hook does not explicitly list PractitionerRole as an expected resource type for userId, it is not prohibited and is included to allow linking the user to a Practitioner in a specific role acting on behalf of a specific Organization.